DenkiJoshi/ESP32CherryIoT/README.md

 - Insert the ESP32 CherryIoT into your PC.

-- Tool
+- 【Arduino IDE】Tools
-    Board:ESP32C3
+  - Board:ESP32C3 Dev Module
-    Port:comXX (By your PC)
+  - Port:COMXX (By your PC)
-    Upload Speed:256000
+  - Upload Speed:256000

-- Select the program you want to write and press the Write button.
+- Select the program you want to write and press the Upload button.